Let’s pretend I’m reviewing your art portfolio in person at a Portfolio Day event.

 If you spend too much time looking at other people’s work, you can become so flooded with inspiration and visual information that it can be difficult to create a visual style that’s all yours.
 A mixture of feast and famine in terms of the images that you’re looking at is good.

-At the end of the day, I want you to make the best work possible.
-You took a huge risk sharing your work with me, and I want to give you as much valuable information as possible so that I can help you reach your goals.
+I want you to make the best work possible.
+You’re taking a huge risk sharing your work with me or any other portfolio reviewer.
+We know that.
+And, we want to give you as much valuable information as possible so that your portfolio review can help you reach your goals.

-I know some of what I say will feel really good to hear and some of it will be a little hard to take.
-Just know that I want you to be great at what you do.
+I know some of what you hear will feel really good and some of it will be a little hard to take.
+Just know that anyone privileged to see your portfolio wants you to be great at what you do.
 That’s what an art portfolio review is for.